ksu-is/thedailyjournal/ProjectRoadMap.md

 Approach for Making the Program, Aleksandr Yeger's Tasks
 - [x] 1.
 Mess Around with Tkinter and Create a Frame to Hold the Program.
 -Find the necessary code to create a container to hold the widgets planned for the program.
-- [x] 2.
+- [x] 3.
 Add a Text Input Field for User Input
 -Use the container and create a text field within it for user journal entry.
-- [ ] 3.
+- [ ] 4.
 Form a Directory for Where the Entries Will go.
 -Program a save function for file storage in the user's chosen location.
-- [ ] 4.
+- [ ] 5.
 Make a Way to Access Previous Entries.
 -Program a open function for previous file opening from the user's chosen location.
-- [ ] 5.Add a search bar to efficiently google things.
+- [ ] 6.Add a search bar to efficiently google things.
 -Add a search bar near the text field so the user can efficiently research on-mind topics.
-- [ ] 6.Give the user options to customize the UI (Colors Etc.)
+- [ ] 7.Give the user options to customize the UI (Colors Etc.)
 -Give the user copy,cut,paste utilization to give easy-of-access for forms of text.
-- [ ] 7.Formulate code revision.
+- [ ] 8.Formulate code revision.
 -Try to make the code simpler and easier to revise by adding comments.
+- [ ] 9.Review Code
+-Make sure the program works and meets the goals of the project.
+- [ ] 10.
+Submit Code
+-Turn in the project through commitment to the master.
+Do a final review.